 Crossing ID: WC05 NGR: NGR 300481, 593384 Route: Crossing approximately 0.9km north of Turbine 2 Watercourse: Rough Cleuch (Glenkiln Burn tributary), Water of Ae Catchment.
 Description: This is a small drain with little visible flow at the time of the survey.
 Bank material is vegetation and peat.
 No bedrock visible at this layer.
 Bed material was not visible due to overgrown vegetation.
 The main channel is approximately 1.0m wide and 0.2m deep, with no apparent valley.
 The watercourse flows south east to the confluence with Glenkiln Burn, approximately 1.2km downstream of this crossing.
-The watercourse is currently culverted via a is then culverted via a second 0.5m pipe. watercourse is currently culverted via a 0.5m pipe.
-Further downstream the watercourse drains into a ditch, which en culverted via a second 0.5m pipe.
-Catchment Area: pproximately 0.08km Peak Flows (m3/s): ot available for this sub-catchment, WC08 values are considered representative.
-Mean Flow (m3/s): $Q{mean} = 0.003 \text{m}^3/\text{s}$ Flood Risk: Identified on SEPA Flood Risk Map: No. Ecology: Ecological surveys indicated that this watercourse offers suitable fish habitat.
-Further surveys indicated good trout numbers are present.
-No evidence of water vole or otters were recorded during the surveys around the Rough Cleuch crossing.
+The watercourse is currently culverted via a 0.5m pipe.
+Further downstream the watercourse drains into a ditch, which is then culverted via a second 0.5m pipe.
+Catchment Area: Approximately 0.08km 2 4 Peak Flows (m 3 /s): Not available for this sub-catchment, WC08 values are considered representative.
+A A A Mean Flow (m 3 /s): $Q{mean} = 0.003 m^3/s$ Flood Risk: Identified on SEPA Flood Risk Map: No. A TANKA AN Ecology: Ecology: Ecological surveys indicated that this watercourse offers suitable fish habitat.
+Further surveys indicated good trou numbers are present.
+No evidence of water vole or otters were recorded during the surveys around the Rough Cleuc crossing.
 Crossing Type: Existing culvert to be replaced by oversized circular culvert for this crossing.
 CAR Application: This would be anticipated to be require a CAR Registration and constructed following the relevant General Binding Rules.